rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

     <img src="{% asset_path cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/select-datacenter-flavor.png %}" width="340" height="267" />

+    **Note**: It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to public Internet, and the operating system is supported by the Cloud Backup agent.
+These kinds of assets might include servers that run on other clouds, such as AWS EC2, Azure, or Google.
+They might also include personal laptops and desktops, or servers running in your own company's data center.
+For any asset outside of Rackspace infrastructure, you **must** use the "dedicated" flavor when registering the agent.

 4. Click **OK** when you see the **SUCCESS!** message.

 5. Click **Finish** to complete the interactive installation.